 Each target is shot 19 yards from the bird, 20 yards from the backstop.
 Each archer will shoot 12 arrows at the bird.
 If multiple birds are used the bird farthest to the archer`s left is the first target.
 If several archers are shooting at the same line, they must shoot in turns so that only one archer is shooting at any time.
 If all the birds are knocked off, a hold is called and the birds are reset on the perches.

 Points are scored when the bird is knocked off its perch by the arrow.
-Hitting the perch or the dowell does not count.
+Hitting the perch or the dowel does not count.
 Brushing the bird off with the fletchings, the side of the arrow or the draft created by the arrow does count.
-Knocking the bird off with the first arrow scores 12 points, the second arrow 11 points, third arrow 10 points, etc. Clarification: hitting a bird with the third arrow will always count as 10 points, no matter if the arrows before it hit birds or not.
+Knocking a bird off with the first arrow scores 12 points, the second arrow 11 points, third arrow 10 points, etc. Clarification: hitting a bird with the third arrow will always count as 10 points, no matter if the arrows before it hit birds or not.

 The best scoresheet for use at the range is simply row of the numbers 12 through 1.
 You circle the number if you hit the bird, X out the number if you miss the bird, add it up later.
 This also tracks which number you are on if you need to use multiple ends due to a shortage of arrows or resetting birds.